Design and Technology

 Learning the Iterative Design process

-Developing an awareness of the importance of global society and issues affecting sustainability
+Developing an awareness of the importance of global society and issues effecting sustainability

 In depth knowledge of polymers and polymer production methods